Yohann0617/oci-helper/README_EN.md

 ## How to deploy

 ### 1. Create a new directory
-Create a directory for storing key files.
-When adding oci configuration, you only need to enter the key file name.
-The full path of this directory will be added by default.
+Create a directory to store the key file, and store the `key file.pem` downloaded when generating the API from the Oracle Cloud Console.
+When adding an oci configuration, you only need to enter the key file name, and the full path of this directory will be added by default.
 ```bash
 mkdir -p /app/oci-helper/keys && cd /app/oci-helper
 ```